Wolf Pack Wednesday: Loyola Traditions

 A Habit of Helping Others

-- Loyola University Community Action Program (LUCAP): A student-initiated, student-led volunteer service and advocacy organization.
-LUCAP is open to all students, offering them opportunities for direct service; reflection on larger, related social justice issues; and advocacy and organizing through its many projects in areas such as rebuilding, hunger and homelessness, tutoring and mentoring, and environmentalism.
-Connect with them on Instagram and Facebook!
+Loyola University Community Action Program (LUCAP): LUCAP is a student-initiated, student-led volunteer service and advocacy organization open to all students.
+Students involved in LUCAP have opportunities for direct service and advocacy through projects in areas such as rebuilding, hunger relief and homelessness, tutoring and mentoring, and environmentalism.
+Connect with them on Instagram!

 These are just a few examples of the ways you can get involved on campus.
 The Department of Student Life and Ministry is here to help you find your path at Loyola—whether that’s taking part in a long-standing Loyola tradition or helping you start your own.